U.S. duties spare Apple gadgets but hit cloud industry

 Neither Lam nor the group of enterprise technology companies immediately responded to request for comment.

-(Reporting By Peter Henderson, Stephen Nellis and Sonam Rai; editing by Clive McKeef)
+(Reporting by Peter Henderson, Stephen Nellis and Sonam Rai; Additional reporting by Sayantani Ghosh in Singapore; Editing by Clive McKeef and Stephen Coates)

 By Stephen Nellis and Sonam Rai